tungbq/devops-basics/templates/TOPIC_TEMPLATE.md

 - Link to official getting started document
 - Or your own helloworld example

+# Cheatsheet (Nice to have)

+- We can put an official cheetsheet link or link to your own cheetsheet so we could have summary about the feature and easily to look up later

 # Beyond the basic

 ## To get more hands on example